MicrosoftDocs/learn/learn-pr/azure/develop-azure-functions-app-with-maven-plugin/includes/9-exercise-add-logging-to-azure-function.md

     1. Select **All resources** from the menu on the left.

-    1. Select your Application Insights resource from the list; for this exercise, your Application Insights resource will match the name of your Azure Function.
+    1. Select your Application Insights resource from the list; for this exercise, your Application Insights resource matches the name of your Azure Function.
 For example: *event-reporting-20200102030405006*.

-    1. Click **Live Metrics**.
-You'll see the results that are being generated by your sample traffic.
+    1. Select **Live Metrics**.
+Now you can see that your sample traffic generates Application Insights and Live Metrics results.

         ![Image showing Application Insights and Live Metrics highlights.](../media/9-live-metrics.png)

-You have successfully configured your Azure Function for detailed logging.
+Congratulations, you successfully configured your Azure Function for detailed logging.

 Before continuing, switch back to the Cloud Shell and press <kbd>Ctrl+C</kbd> to close the command loop.